 40And again he came and found them sleeping, for their eyes were very heavy, and they did not know what to answer him.

-41And he comes the third time and says to them, “Sleep on now, and take your rest, it is enough—the hour has come.
-Look!, the Son of Man is betrayed into the hands of sinners.
+41And he came the third time and said to them, “Sleep on now, and take your rest, it is enough—the hour has come.
+Look!
+The Son of Man is betrayed into the hands of sinners.

-43And immediately, while he was still speaking, comes Judas, one of the Twelve, and with him was a multitude with swords and clubs who had come from the chief priests and the experts in the law and the elders.
+43And immediately, while he was still speaking, Judas, one of the Twelve, came, and with him was a crowd with swords and clubs who had come from the chief priests and the experts in the law and the elders.

 44Now he who betrayed him had given them a sign, saying, “Whomever I kiss, that is he; take him and lead him away under guard.”

-45And when he had come, immediately he came to him and says, “Rabbi,” and kissed him.
+45And when he had come, immediately he came to him and said, “Rabbi,” and kissed him.

 46And they laid hands on him and seized him.